vilmosz/cw19/CW1.md

 ![One step of an 11-bit LFSR with initial seed 11010000101 and tap positions at bits 10 and 8](https://raw.githubusercontent.com/vilmosz/cw19/master/LFSR.png)

 Please do some research around LFSRs, starting from your subject guide (Chapter 5), suggested readings and [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
-Make sure you also understand the [Berlekamp-Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm) as it will be necessary for you to complete the coursework.
+Make sure you also understand the [Berlekamp-Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm) as it is necessary for you to complete the coursework.

 ## Assignment